From reporting a crime to understanding your rights as an expat, here is everything you need to know about the legal system and crime in Austria.

 And later, in 2016, the BK opened a new Joint Operational Office to combat human smuggling and human trafficking in Vienna.
 The Federal Agency for State Protection and Counterterrorism (BVT) was also established in 2002.
 The main responsibility of the agency is to combat extremist, illegal arms, and the proliferation of weapons of mass destruction.

 Essentially, in Austria, the ordinary courts are organized in four stages of the Austrian Judiciary.
-The judicial tasks are carried out by 115 district courts, 20 regional courts, 4 higher regional courts, and the Supreme Court.
-Generally, misdemeanors in Austria follows the law on administrative penal offenses.
+Some 115 district courts, 20 regional courts, 4 higher regional courts, and the Supreme Court carry out the judicial tasks.
+Generally, misdemeanors in Austria follow the law on administrative penal offenses.
 Typically, a fine is the most common penalty, but in Austria, these administrative penalties do not go into the criminal register.

 Crime in Austria

 Remarkably, as of 2017, Austria (with a population of around 8.795 million) had an intentional homicide rate of 0.61 per 100,000 people.
 This is one of the lowest rates in the world.
-Generally speaking, crime is fairly uncommon across the board with pickpocketing being the most frequently reported offense.
+Generally speaking, crime is fairly uncommon across the board with most reports concerning pickpocketing.

 Protecting yourself against crime in Austria

 Generally, the crime rate in Austria is low for all manner of crimes from serious to minor.
 However, you can still fall victim and should protect yourself accordingly.
 Petty theft and pickpocketing can happen in urban areas like Vienna.
 As such, you should ensure that your belongings are secure before going out to densely populated areas.